Kids with late birthdays can wait a year for kindergarten if needed, Toronto school board says

 Kindergarten is voluntary, but children must attend Grade 1 when they are six, unless special arrangements are made with their school.
 Typically in Ontario, children with late birthdays attend school with their peers born in the same calendar year.
 However, many parents are unaware that province’s Education Act states that children who turn six after the first day of school can wait another year.

-John Malloy, head of the TDSB, said he is reminding principals to tell parents they have options.
+John Malloy, head of the TDSB, said he is reminding principals to inform parents who have children with late birthdays that they have options, especially if they are nervous.
 “From a Toronto perspective, we’re looking at our data and we understand that there may be vulnerabilities [among children with late birthdays],” Mr. Malloy said.

 Holding children back another year can be agonizing for parents, and has financial implications as families are forced to look for alternative care.
 In Toronto, an extra year of daycare could cost about $1,100 a month.
 Late-birthday children in Ontario are as young as three when they start full-day kindergarten, and may not be fully toilet trained or have the capacity to communicate clearly.